JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 ***() Please source the tools/env.sh in your path.sh to enable it
 {% endhighlight %}

-It seems we've installed IRSTLM but we still need to enable it.
-If you search for **path.sh** from the kaldi/ dir, we see that in each of the examples there is a separate **path.sh** file:
+It seems we've installed IRSTLM, but we still need to adjust something in our **path.sh** file to enable IRSTLM.
+If you search for **path.sh** from the kaldi/ dir, we see that in each of the example directories, there is a separate **path.sh** file:

 {% highlight bash %}
 josh@yoga:~/Desktop/kaldi/tools$ cd ../